Robot II is a hexapod with three active, revolute degrees of

 development is based on certain subsystems developed for

-SILO-4 walking robot.
+the SILO-4 walking robot.
 The SILO4 is a quadruped robot

 developed for basic research activities and educational purposes.